matt-42/silicon/README.md

 The Silicon Web Framework
 =================================

+Note: This project is a work in progress.

 Silicon is a easy to use, fast, safe, modern C++ json remote procedure call framework based on the C++14 standard.
 It relies the powerful new